 The age limit for players has risen from Under-21 to Under-23.

 The league will take on the same format of two tiers, Division 1 and Division 2, with 12 teams in each, and the factor of promotion and relegation.

 The 24 clubs who compete each applied for 'Category One' status in the Elite Player Performance Plan (EPPP).
 There are 15 clubs from the Premier League and nine clubs from the Championship and one from League One.

-All players born after 1 January 1994 for the 2017/18 season are eligible to play, and the format stays as follows:
+All players born after 1 January 1994 were eligible to play in the 2017/18 season.
+The format is as follows: